Telematics Guides | Mileage Allowance for Self-Employed

-Self-employed workers (aka sole traders) can bag thousands of miles every year while running their businesses.
-Whether you work as a courier or pick up supplies or visit sites to quote for jobs, business journeys will end up costing you a lot of money.
-That’s not just the price of fuel!
-Repairs, maintenance, insurance – all of it adds up.
+Self-employed workers (sole traders) can cover thousands of miles every year while running their businesses.
+Whether you work as a courier, pick up supplies or visit sites to quote for jobs; business journeys can amount to a lot of money.

 We compare a range of fleet telematics systems that are industry standard, Thatcham S7 and police-approved (Secured by Design) to help protect your business.
 Compare now to get the best deals on vehicle tracking.